bundabrg/Reversion/README.md

 Reversion is a Library that extends Cloudburst Protocol to provide protocol level support for MultiVersion translation.
 Over time more versions will be added.

+If you've heard of [ViaVersion](https://github.com/ViaVersion/ViaVersion) then this is the equivalent but for the Bedrock.
+It allows any of the supported client versions listed below to connect to any of the supported server versions.

 ## Features

 * Minecraft Educational Edition Support.
 Translate from Minecraft Education to Minecraft Bedrock.